JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_server_protocol.md

 The LSP API sources are bundled in IntelliJ IDEA Ultimate and can be found within the <path>[IDE]/lib/src/src_lsp-openapi.zip</path> archive.

+> Due to technical limitations, it is currently necessary to manually attach sources to the IntelliJ IDEA Ultimate dependency.
+> To do so, when reviewing the compiled class which belongs to the LSP API, run the _Choose Sources..._ action, and point the <path>[IDE]/lib/src/src_lsp-openapi.zip</path> file.
+>
+{style="warning"}

 ## Supported Features

 The LSP support within the IntelliJ Platform covers the following features: